 (B) Medication may be prescribed by any treating provider authorized by law to prescribe such medication.

-(C) Drugs covered are limited to those that are approved for use in the United States by the food and drug administration (FDA) and that are dispensed by a registered pharmacist from an enrolled pharmacy provider.
+(C) Drugs covered are limited to those that are approved for human use in the United States by the food and drug administration (FDA) and that are dispensed by a registered pharmacist from an enrolled pharmacy provider.

 (D) A self-insuring employer may approve and reimburse for various drugs as a part of a comprehensive treatment plan submitted by the physician of record or a treating physician when reasonably related to and medically necessary for treatment of the allowed conditions in the claim, provided that such approval and reimbursement shall not constitute the recognition of any additional conditions in the claim even if such drugs are used to treat conditions that have not been allowed in the claim.